cytoscape/cytoscape.js-edgehandles/README.md

 ## Classes

-These classes can be used for styling the graph as it interacts with the plugin:
+These classes can be used for styling the graph as it interacts with the extension:

 * `edgehandles-source` : The source node
 * `edgehandles-target` : A target node